paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Amendment by Pub.
 L. 113–295 effective Dec.
 19, 2014, subject to a savings provision, see section 221(b) of Pub.
 L. 113–295, set out as a note under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### Effective Date of 2010 Amendment
-Amendment by Pub.
+Except as otherwise provided, amendment by Pub.
 L. 111–325 applicable to net capital losses for taxable years beginning after Dec.
-22, 2010, see section 101(c)(1) of Pub.
+22, 2010, see section 101(c) of Pub.
 L. 111–325, set out as a note under [section 1212 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1212).

 #### Effective Date of 1984 Amendment
 Amendment by Pub.
 L. 98–369 applicable to property acquired after June 22, 1984, and before Jan.
 1, 1988, see section 1001(e) of Pub.
 L. 98–369, set out as a note under [section 166 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-166).